-Out of a concern for security, students should take care to protect and keep track of keys.
-Students who lose their room key will be assessed 7 Accountability Points and charged $50.00 for replacement.
-Students who repeatedly place calls to Security for lockouts will be assessed 2 Accountability Points for each call.
+Out of a concern for security and safety, students should take care to protect and keep track of keys.
+Those who lose their room keys will be assessed seven Accountability Points and charged $50.00 for replacement.
+Students who place repeated calls to Security for lockouts will be assessed two Accountability Points for each call.
 Seniors who do not return their keys at the end of the year will be charged $100.00.
-Returning students who do not return their key at the end of the year will have 7 APs carry over into the following year.
+Returning students who do not return their key at the end of the year will have seven APs carry over into the following year.

 Repeated Failure to Meet Obligations & Expectations